 Angel Oak Park

 The Angel Oak is thought to be one of the oldest living things east of the Mississippi River.
 Acorns from the Angel Oak have grown to produce authentic direct-offspring trees.
-Live oaks generally grow out and not up, but the Angel Oak has had plenty of time to do both, standing 65 feet high and with a canopy providing 17,000 square feet of shade.
-Its limbs, the size of tree trunks themselves, are so large and heavy that some of them rest on the ground (some even drop underground for a few feet and then come back up), a feature common to only the very oldest live oaks.
+Live oaks generally grow out and not up, but the Angel Oak has grown both ways, standing 65 feet high and with a canopy providing 17,000 square feet of shade.
+Its limbs, the size of tree trunks themselves, are so large and heavy that some of them rest on the ground, a feature common to only the very oldest live oaks.
 It has survived countless hurricanes, floods, earthquakes and human interference.